Bait hives

 One or two bees 'sniffing' around the hive and entering is a sign that it has at least been noticed by a colony.
 This can happen weeks before a swarm arrives.
 A dozen or so bees investigating the hive indicates more serious interest.
 Possibly a nearby colony already has occupied queen cells.

 When there are two or more dozens of bees flying around the hive and entering, occasionally feeding each other and making contact by crawling onto and grooming other bees on the exterior of the hive, this can be taken as a sign that a colony is committed to that bait hive.
 For example, 50 scouts arrived daily to investigate and guard bait hive for more than three days.
 Other scouts would arrive to provide food for the bees guarding the hive.
 A swarm took possession of the hive on the forth day.
-(This paragraph compiled from comments by Joe Waggle to http://uk.groups.yahoo.com/group/warrebeekeeping/ .)
+(This paragraph compiled from comments by Joe Waggle to https://uk.groups.yahoo.com/neo/groups/warrebeekeeping/info .)

-Details from a paper on bait hives:
+Details from a key paper on bait hive design

 Nest site selection by the honey bee, Apis mellifera